graphaware/neo4j-timetree/README.md

 where

-* `eventNodeId` is the node ID of an existing event node
+* `nodeId` is the node ID of an existing event node
-* `eventRelationshipType` is the name of the relationship type that should be used to attach the event to the time instant
+* `relationshipType` is the name of the relationship type that should be used to attach the event to the time instant
 * `eventRelationshipDirection` specifies the direction of the relation from the event node to the time instant
 * `timezone` is a String representation of any `java.util.TimeZone`
 * `resolution` as described above